-What Is the Average Salary for Master’s Graduates in France
+What is the Average Salary in France for Master’s Graduates

-Salary Structure in France and Key Statistics
+Salary structure in France and key statistics

-France typically uses a gross monthly salary system that combines base wages with benefits, social contributions and bonuses.
-The legal minimum wage is the salaire minimum interprofessionnel de croissance (SMIC).
-Approximately 17% of workers earn the minimum wage.
-According to INSEE, the overall average salary in France is around €39,800, with steady growth in recent years.
-Master’s graduates often earn above the national average.
+Like with many countries, France operates on a gross monthly salary system that combines base wages with various benefits, social contributions and productivity bonuses.
+The legal minimum wage is known as the le salaire minimum interprofessionnel de croissance (SMIC), and those who earn this salary are often referred to as “smicards”.
+Approximately 17% of workers in France earn the minimum wage.

-Average Salaries in France for Master’s Graduates
+Average salaries in France for master’s graduates

-• Entry level: €55,000–€80,000
+• Entry level: €55,000 – €80,000 annually

-• Senior level: €120,000+
+• Senior level: €120,000+ annually

-What is a Good Salary in France for Master’s Students?
+What is a good salary in France for master’s students?

 • High range: €45,000+ annually